 Malta is nicknamed ‘the Rock’ by locals.
 And for good reason.
 Staggeringly high cliffs, inland escarpments and natural fault lines, all against a background of open sky and sea.
-Malta is a climber’s paradise.
+Rock climbing in Malta has traditionally not been top of the sport’s scene, but things are changing.
+Malta is actaully a climber’s paradise.
 Despite our topography, we’re more known as a diver or sailor’s paradise.
 But climbing is a niche sport on the up.

 We asked Andrew Warrington, President of Malta Rock Climbing Club (MRCC), the islands’ longest-established group, to give the low-down on what climbing Malta is all about.
 If you’re on holiday here and want a quick climb, the club is open to guests and can provide equipment, see details below.
 If you’re local and not tried the sport, read this, be inspired to take up the challenge and enjoy a new social life too!